Carina-P/ms3-best-books/test/TESTS.md

         - Scroll down in "Retrieved information" and:
             - Choose category "Young & Children"
             - Give it the grade 4 in selection list
-            - Add a review "This is a very good childrens book"
+            - Add a review "This is a very good children's book"
             - Click "Add Book"
     - Expected outcome:
         - Moved to page "Book details" with information about